guvense/Validator/README.md

 # Validator
 Validator is an annotation that validate your fields!
 That use annotation processing which is not effect your performance!
+It generates codes during compile time.
 Declare only your intention!